prabhupant/python-ds/README.md

 ## :dart: Objective

 The open source community has helped me a lot during my interview preparations and studies while I was in my undergrad.
 I always wanted to give something back to the community.
 In my endeavour to contribute something back, I will be uploading data structures and algorithms questions in Python in this repo.
-Feel free to contribute and get in touch :smiley:
+Feel free to contribute and get in touch! :smiley:

 ## :file_folder: Structure of the repository